-Welcome to post-reality: Apple will now fake your eye contact in Facetime
+Welcome to post-reality: Apple will now fake your eye contact in FaceTime

 — Will Sigmon (@WSig) July 2, 2019

-The smartphone industry has become an arms race focused on the camera (Apple had a reported 800 employees working on the iPhone camera alone).
-The best features of these cameras rely on a certain about of digital fakery.
-Smartphones these days regularly combine the darkest and brightest parts of one or multiple pictures to create those impossible looking “HDR” or “High Dynamic Range” images that just seem to pop off your screen.
-Google’s Pixel camera even uses this technique to turn pitch black frames into highly detailed images.
-It’s “faked,” sure, but in a sense, these moments still happened, albeit a pixel or two at a time, glued together.

-Other recent tools have gone a step beyond HDR.
-For instance, Apple’s Portrait Mode (and a similar feature on the Pixel) isolates a figure in a frame, then blurs the background, to simulate a finer lens.
-What that really mean is that your phone’s software is essentially green screening your loved ones.
-I get it—many people love this feature because it allows you to focus on a subject, not the background.
-Yet still, on some level, it makes my stomach churn: It means the software on our phones is inventing pixels when it couldn’t capture them.
-What it couldn’t do in the analog world it just faked in the digital one.
-And that’s a slippery slope.

 In its new iOS 13 update to FaceTime, Apple is experimenting with faking eye contact, or our “attention” in the company’s own language, in real time, face-to-face conversations.
-This feature is not unsettling for where it may go one day.
-It is unsettling for what it represents right now.
-Your eyes are just an AI.
-The part you literally look at when you talk to someone is not actually them anymore.
+This feature is not unsettling for where it may go one day; it is unsettling for what it represents right now.
+Your eyes are just an AI—the part you literally look at when you talk to someone is not actually them anymore.

-For years, companies have been working on fitting a camera behind the screen to solve the eye contact issue with video chatting.
+For years, companies have been working on fitting a camera behind the screen to solve the eye-contact issue with video chatting.
 Samsung recently applied for a patent on such a technology.
-This would be a one alternative way to solve Apple’s problem: To actually position a camera so that we could look at the screen, the camera, and the other person’s eyes at the same time.
+This would be a one alternative way to solve Apple’s problem: to actually position a camera so that we could look at the screen, the camera, and the other person’s eyes at the same time.
 But the truth seems to be increasingly less important in a world where software can easily and realistically mimic our faces and expressions.

 Apple is not the only company experimenting in this space, of course.
 Image manipulation has been driven by independent software developers and big companies alike.
-Still, FaceTime’s fake eyes are the flag-bearer of a new reality.
-It’s a place where even a face-to-face conversations with your children are a little bit fake.
+Still, FaceTime’s fake eyes are the flag bearer of a new reality.
+It’s a place where even face-to-face conversations with your children are a little bit fake.